Skip to main content

 Frequently Asked Questions

-PEM (Privacy Enhanced Mail) is a Base64-encoded format for certificates, bounded by -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers.
+PEM format — the text block surrounded by -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers.

 Privacy First